On minimal generating systems for matrix O(3)-invariants: Introduction

 In Section~\ref{section_multi} we consider relations for $\ov{R^{O(n)}}$ of multidegree $(1,\de_2\ldots,\de_d)$ for an arbitrary $n$.
 In Lemma~\ref{lemma1_multi} it is shown that the T-ideal of the mentioned relations is generated by two identities, whereas in Theorem~\ref{theo_rel_main} we take infinitely many identities.

-In Section~\ref{section_reduction} we establish that T-ideal of relations for $\ov{R^{O(3)}}$ is generated by four identities (see Theorem~\ref{theo_reduction} together with the definition of $A_{3,d}$).
+In Section~\ref{section_reduction} we establish that the T-ideal of relations for $\ov{R^{O(3)}}$ is generated by four identities (see Theorem~\ref{theo_reduction} together with the definition of $A_{3,d}$).
 A connection between relations for $\ov{R^{O(3)}}$ and $A_{3,d}$ is described in Corollary~\ref{cor1}.
+Note that the algebra $A_{3,d}$ plays for $\ov{R^{O(3)}}$ a similar role as the algebra $N_{3,d}$ plays for $\ov{R^{GL(3)}}$ (see Lemmas~5 and~6 of~\cite{Lopatin_Comm1}).

 In Section~\ref{section_proof} we apply results from Sections~\ref{section_A3d} and~\ref{section_reduction} to calculate $D_{max}$ and the nilpotency degree of $A_{3,d}$ with deviation 3.
 Note that considering relations from Theorem~\ref{theo_reduction} of degree less or equal than $D_{\rm max}$ we obtain a {\it finite} generating system for the ideal of relations for $\ov{R^{O(3)}}$.